zurgeg/linux_rocksmith/guides/obs.md

 ## JACK

-Start JACK first, just in case.
+If you don't use pipewire, start JACK first, just in case.

 Open OBS.
 In sources, click `+` -> JACK Input Client -> Choose name.
 Select 2 input channels, if asked.